staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ## Fix unresolved secrets

-An *unresolved vault secret* is a secret that's not defined in the Postman Vault.
+An *unresolved vault secret* is a secret that's not defined in your Postman Vault.

 A vault secret can be unresolved for the following reasons: